CalvinY1/Gadgetry_ecommerce_analysis/README.md

 # Deeper Dive
 ## APAC leads all regions in AOV, driven by a higher proportion of premium product sales
-Upon closer analysis, we found that a greater share of APAC's total orders consist of high-value products, specifically the Macbook Air Laptop, ThinkPad Laptop, Apple iPhone, and 27 in 4K Gaming Monitor.
-These four products account for a larger percentage of APAC's orders compared to other regions, ranging from 9% to 60% higher.
-Interestingly, while these products are more prominent in APAC's order mix, their average selling prices are approximately 5.24% lower than in other regions.
+Upon closer analysis, we found that a **greater share of APAC's total orders consist of high-value products**, specifically the Macbook Air Laptop, ThinkPad Laptop, Apple iPhone, and 27 in 4K Gaming Monitor.
+These **four products account for a larger percentage of APAC's orders compared to other regions**, ranging from **9% to 60% higher**.
+Interestingly, while these products are more prominent in APAC's order mix, their **average selling prices are approximately 5.24% lower than in other regions**.

-Despite the higher AOV, APAC's overall revenue trails behind NA and EMEA, largely due to lower overall order volume.
+**Despite the higher AOV, APAC's overall revenue trails behind NA and EMEA**, largely due to **lower overall order volume**.

+## Higher AOV products tend to have higher refund rates
+The **top four products by AOV show notably higher refund rates compared to the overall product average**.
+In particular, the two highest AOV products stand out with the most significant differences.
+Across all years:
+* **Macbook Air Laptops** had a refund rate of **11.47%**
+* **ThinkPad Laptops** had a refund rate of **11.8%**
+* **Apple iPhones** had a refund rate of **7.67%**
+* **27in 4K Gaming Monitors** had a refund rate of **6.19%**
+* In contrast, **all other products combined averaged a 4.03% refund rate**

+It is worth nothing that **after July 2021, no additional refunds were recorded in the dataset**.
+While this may affect overall refund rate calculations, the trend of **higher refund rates among high AOV products remains consistent**.

+## Loyalty members have a lower time between orders compared to non-loyalty
+Loyalty program members tend to reorder more frequently, with an average of **124 days** between repeat purchases, compared to **187 days** for non-members.

+However, the overall number of repeat customers remains significantly higher among non-loyalty customers (4497) compared to loyalty members (154) across all four years.

 # Recommendations